All Artists

 Cleveland, Oh / USA

 Arch Budzar is an American multimedia artist & poet.
 Born in Pittsburgh, Pennsylvania and currently based in Cleveland, Ohio.
 Budzar’s style lives in the crossroads of poetry and visual art.
 With inspiration driven from mysticism and the occult- their art is colorful, esoteric, and distinctive.
+They studied Fine Arts at Columbia College Chicago and now hold several honorary recognitions for their work, such as Scholastic's Silver Key Award for Poetry.

 Ashton Burton